 Some children who have eaten the product have had excessive vomiting, wheezing, and gasping.
 Some get very sleepy.
 Some have had breathing problems serious enough to need a ventilator.
 There have also been reports of corneal abrasions (scratches to the eyes) when the detergent gets into a child’s eyes.
 There are also reports of severe outcomes related to exposures in older adults.

-As of November 30, 2022, poison centers have managed 8,908 cases related to laundry detergent packet exposure in children 5 and younger.
+As of January 31, 2024, Poison Centers have managed 117,021 cases related to laundry detergent packet exposure in children 5 and younger.

 FOR THE MEDIA: